kmanev073/google-chrome-built-in-ai-challenge/README.md

 ## FAQ

-1. Why do I need this, I have 2FA?
+1. **Q:** Why do I need this, I have 2FA?

-   Unfortunately, threat actors have developed methods to circumvent two-factor authentication (2FA).
+   **A:** Unfortunately, threat actors have developed methods to circumvent two-factor authentication (2FA).
 While it remains a valuable additional security layer, users should not depend on it exclusively, as 2FA codes are also susceptible to phishing attacks.

-2. Who is still using passwords, we have passkeys?
+2. **Q:** Who is still using passwords, we have passkeys?

-   Passkeys represent an impressive advancement in authentication technology; however, their widespread adoption remains limited.
+   **A:** Passkeys represent an impressive advancement in authentication technology; however, their widespread adoption remains limited.
 Even as users begin to embrace this innovation, a significant number of legacy systems will continue to rely on traditional authentication mechanisms.

-3. Isn't this solution really expensive, you are making constant LLM calls?
+3. **Q:** Isn't this solution really expensive, you are making constant LLM calls?

-   The short answer is no. LLM calls are only done if a website isn't found in the built-in whitelist which contains around 2.6 million urls.
+   **A:** The short answer is no. LLM calls are only done if a website isn't found in the built-in whitelist which contains around 2.6 million urls.

-4. What about privacy, I don't want screenshots of my screen on your server?
+4. **Q:** What about privacy, I don't want screenshots of my screen on your server?

-   This is a valid concern.
+   **A:** This is a valid concern.
 In future a bring-your-own-key support will be implemented.
 This would allow users to use their own LLM instances.